 What you need to know before you enrol

 A key aim of the course is to help you develop your strength, flexibility and stamina in relation to flamenco and Spanish dance.
 You will need to engage in activities designed to help this learning process.
 Therefore, you should consider your fitness level in terms of whether you will be able to complete several hours of continuous exercise.
 Please note: your tutor will be pleased to adapt exercises and activities to suit particular needs.
-Photography and film recording of class activities may be used in order to aid learning.
-These images may also be used for publicity or marketing materials produced by Morley College, both online and in print.
-You will have the opportunity to either confirm or decline consent to being filmed or photographed.

 What you will need for your class

 Flamenco shoes (women) and flamenco boots (men).
 Flamenco skirts (women) and trousers that allow for movement (men and women).
 A fitted top.
 If you have them: - a fan and large shawl (for women) - waistcoat and hat (for men) - castanets (these can be borrowed from the tutor, if necessary) A notebook and a bottle of water.